finos/glue/docs/BP_People/Business_Partner_To_Person.md

 The Account Owner is the legal owner of the business partner.

-A Beneficial Owner is a person who benefits from Business Partner objects that represent customers.
+A Beneficial Owner is a person who benefits from the Business Partner Relationship that represents customers.

 An authority is not a business partner ownership such as the registered ownership or the account ownership.